brown-bnc/bids2nda/README.md

 This is a text file with one line per task present in the dataset in the format:

 `<BIDS task name> - <NDA experiment ID number>`

-The BIDS task name should match the value associated with the "task-" key in the .nii filename The NDA experiment ID number(s) are received from NDA after setting the study up through the NDA website [here](https://ndar.nih.gov/user/dashboard/collections.html).
+The BIDS task name should match the value associated with the "task-" key in the .nii filename.

+The NDA experiment ID number(s) are received from NDA after setting the study up through the NDA website [here](https://ndar.nih.gov/user/dashboard/collections.html).

 ## Example outputs